sanketshevkar/thoughtful-tiger-5e817/content/pages/index.md

       - title: Goal Based Savings
         title_align: left
         content: >
-          Set your short term savings goals depending upon your needs.
+          Set your short term savings Pots depending upon your financial goals.
           Using the daily transaction limit and the deduction rate the user sets, the goals are fulfilled.
         content_align: left
         actions: []
         actions_align: left